 The selected artists will be informed via email regarding the next steps to join the program.

-WOC@Home (two months program) will have four sessions starting from March and April 2021.
+The two-month program will have sessions starting from May and June 2021.

 23,24,25 July 2020